skx/rss2email/README.md

 Because this application is so minimal there are a number of assumptions baked in:

-* We assume that `/usr/sbin/sendmail` exists and will send email to the local user `steve` when invoked like this:
+* We assume that `/usr/sbin/sendmail` exists and will send email successfully.
-   * "`/usr/sbin/sendmail -f steve steve`"
-* We assume that you'll invoke it via `cron`.
+* We assume the recipient and sender email addresses can be the same.
-  * `$LOGNAME` will be used to determine where the email is sent to.
+  * i.e. If you mail output to `bob@example.com` that will be used as the sender address.
-* The sender of the email address will be `user@rss2email.invalid`.
-  * This matches `r2e` meaning my existing mail filter(s) accept it and file appropriately.

 # Github Setup